What is Swabflush flush?

 What happens if I overdose?

-An overdose of Swabflush is unlikely to occur.
+An overdose of Swabflush flush is unlikely to occur.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.